-Like most natural products, the tea tastes best when fresh.
+Like most natural products, tea tastes best when fresh.
 However, most teas on the market are far from it, taking nearly a year to reach your cup as they pass through a supply-chain of multiple middlemen and storage houses.
-As your tea makes this long journey from the plantation to your home, it gradually goes flat losing its natural flavor and aroma.
-As such some common tea brands chemically enhance their teas with natural and artificial flavoring or GMO’s.
+As your tea makes this long journey from the plantation to your home, it gradually goes flat losing its natural flavour and aroma.
+As such some common tea brands chemically enhance their teas with natural and artificial flavouring or GMO’s.

-Sadly most of the today’s leading tea brands (some might be in your kitchen cupboard) include harmful chemical additives to boost flavor and shelf life of their teas.
+Sadly most of the today’s leading tea brands (some might be in your kitchen cupboard) include harmful chemical additives to boost flavour and shelf life of their teas.

 The unique thing about Teakruthi’s Ceylon tea is that it delivers teas directly from the Plantation to your doorstep within three months.
 Due to the short lead-time and direct sourcing model, our teas taste delicious with no artificial additives.

 Teakruthi serves only the finest of pure Ceylon tea hand plucked and sourced from select plantations in Sri Lanka’s high, mid and low-grown regions.
-Their complex flavors and aromas are delicately balanced by our experienced Tea Sommeliers to create a range of uniquely distinctive flavors.
+Their complex flavours and aromas are delicately balanced by our experienced Tea Sommeliers to create a range of uniquely distinctive flavours.

-We process our teas in a climate-controlled facility and ship them to you vacuum packed in an aluminum pouch, protecting it from sunlight.
-Your tea thus arrives fresh with its true flavor and aromas intact.
+We process our teas in a climate-controlled facility and ship them to you vacuum packed in an aluminium pouch, protecting it from sunlight.
+Your tea thus arrives fresh with its true flavour and aromas intact.

 30% OFF your first teakruthi order with code MYTEA